fbpx

 Takings can come in two forms: physical or constructive.
 A physical taking means that the government literally takes the property from its owner.
 A constructive taking (also called a regulatory taking), means the government restricts the owner’s rights so much that the governmental action itself becomes the functional equivalent of a physical seizure.

-Unlike other practice areas, all takings claims are heard only by the United States Court of Federal Claims, a specialized court based in Washington, D.C. with exclusive, national jurisdiction over monetary disputes against the United States.
+Unlike other practice areas, all takings claims are heard only by the United States Court of Federal Claims, a specialized court based in Washington, D.C., with exclusive, national jurisdiction over monetary disputes against the United States.
 The Court of Federal Claims has its own separate rules of court, all cases against the federal government are defended by the United States Department of Justice.
 Monetary judgments rendered by the court are paid out of the Judgment Fund, administered by the United States Department of the Treasury.

 Occurs when the federal government takes private property for public use in exchange for “just compensation” to the property owner.